How long does a divorce take?

 How long does it take to divorce?

 It takes around seven months for a divorce.
-How long the divorce process takes comes down to time taken to process and review the various documents through the courts, along with the mandatory waiting periods.
+How long the divorce process takes comes down to the time taken to process and review the various documents through the courts, along with the mandatory waiting periods.

 How quick can you get a divorce if both parties agree?